Halleys123/multi-step-form-main-frontendmentor/README-template.md

 - Javascript Event Listeners - I used event listeners to make the form dynamic.
 I used event listeners to change the content of the form.
 - Using multiple classes for special selection of elements - I used multiple classes to select the elements that I wanted to change.
 - Using the `:checked` pseudo-class - I used the `:checked` pseudo-class to select the checked radio buttons.
+- Learnt a new way of using relative postioning
+- Learnt that tranform and absolute positioning can't be used simontaneously as tranform creates a new coordinte system which obstructs porper positioning of elements.

 ### Continued development